 Like a good Canadian girl, I loved cold weather when I was a child.
 I could play in the snow, skate on outdoor rinks, and sled for hours at a time — and that’s what I did for the first 11 winters of my life.
 When the twelfth winter rolled around, though, I couldn’t step outside without feeling like my face and hands were on fire, and I couldn’t stay out there for any period of time without developing hives across my cheeks and painful swelling in my fingers.

-My pediatrician couldn’t figure out what was happening to me, but he did suggest a practical solution: Don’t go outside.
+My paediatrician couldn’t figure out what was happening to me, but he did suggest a practical solution: Don’t go outside.
 (Thanks, doc.)
 My parents sent me to school with a note to that effect.
 I didn’t like it, but what choice did I have?
 My skin turned to pure, itchy fire upon contact with the outside air.
 Thankfully, my symptoms didn’t return the following winter, or the winter after that.

 Until, toward the end of a winter run in my mid-20s, I started to feel a similar burning.
-When I got home and started removing layers of running gear (much-needed in Canadian winters), I realized that my entire body was covered in frustratingly familiar welts.
+When I got home and started removing layers of running gear (much-needed in Canadian winters), I realised that my entire body was covered in frustratingly familiar welts.
 I started following my old doctor’s “treatment” immediately, but this time I also consulted a number of medical professionals to see if I could learn any more about what was happening to me.

 My GP had no answers, but figured that an antihistamine couldn’t hurt.
 The allergist that I saw was able to rule out any other environmental and dietary issues that might be contributing to the hives, but could find no cause.
 She did determine that I was allergic to dust mites, but my issues with an indoor allergen that gets worse during the winter did nothing to explain why my problems started when I stepped outside.
 I was ready to write it off and learn to live indoors until an osteopath who worked at my gym told me about something called cold urticaria.
 Armed with this new information, I marched back to my GP’s office to demand confirmation that this was what was going on with me.
 And yep, after some research, he finally agreed.